Abhinav-Nemo/My-CCNA_prep/README.md

 OSPF lab : In this lab, PC in local network send traffic to ISP router.
 To simulate real world, there are 4 routers which are part of the company's internal network.
 OSPF is used as the routing protocol.
 OSPF is enabled on each interface of the router.

+WLC Lab : A network consisting of lightweight wireless accesspoint, Wireless Lan controler, DHCP server, a layer 3 switch and clients.
+DHCP server is used to give IP address to access points.
+Configured WLC with two WLAN.
+A guest network with no security functions and a staff network with WPA-WPA2 with AES encryption.